-10.Record Keeping
+10. Record Keeping

-- 10.1 An important part of safeguarding is ensuring that detailed, accurate and secure written records of concerns and referrals are kept. - 10.2 The record keeping systems used in our school are: CPOMS and IRIS - 10.3 Staff will receive relevant information and training at induction and when required that enables them to use the school's record keeping system effectively. - 10.4 All safeguarding and child protection concerns, discussions and decisions made and the reasons for those decisions, will be recorded on CPOMS (safeguarding, health, disclosures, incidents for pupils) and IRIS (behaviour for pupils and accidents for both pupils and staff) - 10.5 Records should include: - 10.5..1 a clear and comprehensive summary of the concern - 10.5..2 details of how the concern was followed up and resolved, and - 10.5..3 a note of any action taken, decisions reached and the outcome - 10.6 Child protection records are normally exempt from the disclosure provisions of the Data Protection Act, which means that children and parents do not have an automatic right to see them. - 10.7 If any member of staff receives a request from a pupil or parent to see child protection records, they will refer the request to the Head Teacher or DSL. - 10.8 Child protection information will be stored and handled in line with guidance from the Information Commissioner's Office and UK GDPR requirements. - 10.9 If in doubt about recording requirements, staff will discuss this with the designated safeguarding lead (or a deputy). - 10.10 Where children leave the school or college, the designated safeguarding lead will ensure their child protection file is transferred to the new school or college within 5 days for an in-year transfer or within the first 5 days of the start of a new term to allow the new school or college to have support in place for when the child arrives. - 10.11 Confirmation of receipt of the child protection file should be obtained and retained by the school the child has left.
+- 10.1 An important part of safeguarding is ensuring that detailed, accurate and secure written records of concerns and referrals are kept. - 10.2 The record keeping system used in our school are: CPOMS, IRIS and individual child chronologies. - 10.3 Staff will receive relevant information and training at induction and when required that enables them to use the school's record keeping system effectively. - 10.4 All safeguarding and child protection concerns, discussions and decisions made and the reasons for those decisions, will be recorded on CPOMS (safeguarding, health, disclosures, incidents for pupils) and IRIS (behaviour for pupils and accidents for both pupils and staff) - 10.5 Records should include: - a clear and comprehensive summary of the concern. - details of how the concern was followed up and resolved. - a note of any action taken, decisions reached and the outcome. - Pupil voice where appropriate. - 10.6 Child protection records are normally exempt from the disclosure provisions of the Data Protection Act, which means that children and parents do not have an automatic right to see them. - 10.7 If any member of staff receives a request from a pupil or parent to see child protection records, they will refer the request to the Head Teacher or DSL. - 10.8 Child protection information will be stored and handled in line with guidance from the Information Commissioner's Office and UK GDPR requirements. - 10.9 If in doubt about recording requirements, staff will discuss this with the designated safeguarding lead (or a deputy). - 10.10 Where children leave the school or college, the designated safeguarding lead will ensure their child protection file is transferred to the new school or college within 5 days for an in-year transfer or within